TDK expands sensor business

 In December the acquisition of a majority share in Tronics Microsystems followed, which specializes in inertial sensors and MEMS solutions.
 Thanks to its new technological competence and innovative strength, Tronics is opening the door to the fast-growing market for inertial sensors, with which acceleration and rotational speeds can be measured, among others, enabling multi-sensor functionality to be implemented in a single component.
 TDK is working on the assumption that integrated systems will continue to establish themselves as key components in industrial and automotive electronics, avionics and in the IoT.

-Since the end of 2016, TDK has also been engaged in the acquisition of InvenSense, a provider of MEMS sensor platforms.
-It is expected that this deal will be completed by mid 2017.
+In May 2017 TDK acquired InvenSense, a provider of MEMS sensor platforms.
 InvenSense combines MEMS sensors such as acceleration sensors, gyros or compass sensors with integrated systems for the sensing of movement and sound, and also with its own algorithms and embedded software.
 This optimizes the precision of the results obtained from the sensor systems.

 The focus on sensor technology and the continually expanding range of products is also now reflected in the company structure.
 In April 2017 TDK consolidated its sensor activities in the newly established Sensor Systems Business Company (SSBC).
 "Sensor technology is a multi-faceted market with enormous growth potential.
 By 2020 we want to quadruple the sales of TDK sensors to about 200 billion yen, i.e. more than 1.6 billion euros," says Noboru Saito, Director of the TDK SSBC.TDK is marketing its continually expanding portfolio of sensors under the umbrella of the SSBC, which includes not only temperature and pressure sensors and magnetic field sensors, but also MEMS microphones and IoT systems.
 Combined sensor products with multiple sensor functions also increase the attractiveness of the TDK sensor portfolio, which is currently being marketed under the product brands, TDK, EPCOS, Micronas and Tronics (see Table).